-A78.
+A77.
 In taking into account the degree to which the selection and application of the data used in making the accounting estimate are affected by complexity, the auditor may consider the following:

-• The complexity of the process to derive the data, taking into account the relevance and reliability of the data source.
-Data from certain sources may be more reliable than from

-- The inherent complexity in maintaining the integrity of the data.
+- The complexity of the process to derive the data, taking into account the relevance and reliability of the data source.
+Data from certain sources may be more reliable than from others.
+Also, for confidentiality or proprietary reasons, some external information sources will not (or not fully) disclose information that may be relevant in considering the reliability of the data they provide, such as the sources of the underlying data they used or how it was accumulated and processed. - The inherent complexity in maintaining the integrity of the data.
 When there is a high volume of data and multiple sources of data, there may be inherent complexity in maintaining the integrity of data that is used to make an accounting estimate. - The need to interpret complex contractual terms.
 For example, the determination of cash inflows or outflows arising from a commercial supplier or customer rebates may depend on very complex contractual terms that require specific experience or competence to understand or interpret.